pguibert6WIND/frr/doc/user/bgp.rst

 .. clicmd:: key NAME

    Enter a key definition under the TCP-AO profile.
+If a key is the Current key it may not be removed.
+This is because the underlying kernel implementation does not allow key removal of the current if the session is up.

 .. clicmd:: send-id ID